 Consequently, we can deduce the hyperplane maximal rank theorem for the general hyperplane section of $C$ from the hyperplane maximal rank theorem for the general hyperplane sections of $X$ and $Y$.

-Traditionally, this method has been applied only when the curve $Y$ is \emph{nonspecial}, i.e.\ satisfies $H^1(\oo_Y(1)) = 0$; one main difference between this paper and previous work related to the maximal rank conjecture is the use of this inductive method for special curves $Y$, which requires a more delicate analysis.

 The structure of this paper is as follows.
 First, in Section~\ref{defc}, we give several methods of constructing reducible BN-curves that will be useful for specialization arguments later on.
 In Sections~\ref{r} and~\ref{m}, we prove the hyperplane maximal rank theorem in the special cases $r = 3$ and $m = 2$ respectively.
 We then deduce the general case in Sections~\ref{sec:glue} and~\ref{sec:ind} via the above inductive argument, by finding appropriate BN-curves $X \subset \pp^r$ and $Y \subset H' \subset \pp^r$ satisfying the hyperplane maximal rank theorem for $(m - 1, r)$ and $(m, r - 1)$ respectively.
-Finally, in Section~\ref{sec:q}, we apply the techniques developed in Section~\ref{r} to prove Theorem~\ref{thm:quad}.

 \textit{Notational Convention}: We say a BN-curve $X \subset \pp^r$ is \emph{nonspecial} if $d \geq g + r$, i.e.\ if $X$ is a \emph{limit} of curves with nonspecial hyperplane section.